 - inflamed eyelids (blepharitis)

-In many cases, herpes infects only one eye.
+In many cases, herpes affects only one eye.

 Eye herpes vs. conjunctivitis

-You may mistake eye herpes for conjunctivitis, which is known commonly as pink eye.
-Both conditions may be caused by a virus, though conjunctivitis can also be caused by bacteria, allergies, or chemicals.
+You may mistake eye herpes for conjunctivitis, which is known more commonly as pink eye.
+Both conditions may be caused by a virus, though conjunctivitis can also be caused by:

-A doctor can make the correct diagnosis using a culture sample.
-If you have eye herpes, the culture will test positive for type 1 HSV (HSV-1).
-Receiving a correct diagnose can help you to receive proper treatment.
+A sterile cotton swab can be used to collect a sample for laboratory culture.
+If you have ocular herpes, the culture will test positive for type 1 HSV (HSV-1).
+Receiving a prompt, correct diagnosis can help you receive the appropriate treatment.

-The most common type of eye herpes is epithelial keratitis.
-In this type, the virus is active in the thin, outermost layer of the cornea, known as the epithelium.
+The most common type of ocular herpes is epithelial keratitis.
+In this type, the virus is active in the thin outermost layer of cells covering the cornea, known as the corneal epithelium.